House of Commons Disqualification Act 1975

-The House of Commons Disqualification Act 1975 is an Act of the Parliament of the United Kingdom that prohibits certain categories of people from becoming members of the House of Commons.
+The House of Commons Disqualification Act 1975 (c.
+24) is an act of the Parliament of the United Kingdom that prohibits certain categories of people from becoming members of the House of Commons.
 It is an updated version of similar older acts, known collectively by the stock short title House of Commons Disqualification Act.

+Disqualification

-The groups disqualified from all constituencies are:
+The groups disqualified from membership of the House of Commons for all constituencies are: